-In both of these scenarios, low levels of CoQ10 can lead to problems in fertilization or to an embryo with genetic mutations that interfere with the embryo’s viability.
-With reduced coenzyme Q10, fertility also declines.
-Used within well-designed protocols for IVF, CoQ10 have the potential to improve pregnancy chances.
+In both of these scenarios, low levels of CoQ10 can lead to problems in fertilization or to an embryo with genetic mutations that interfere with its viability.
+Consequently, female fertility declines.
+Therefore, used within well-designed protocols for IVF, CoQ10 has the potential to improve pregnancy chances, especially in older women.

 CoQ10 Egg Quality Research